-^{8.} For Arizona Yaqui, Molina, et al. (1999:284) report an expressive application of the $/-r-/\sim/-l$ -/ alternation, in which /-l-/ conveys a sense of affection while /-r-/ has derogatory connotations.
+8. For Arizona Yaqui, Molina, et al. (1999:284) report an expressive application of the $/-r-/ \sim /-l-/$ alternation, in which /-l-/ conveys a sense of affection while /-r-/ has derogatory connotations.
 In Huichol, /r/ is replaced by lateral and alveolar flap allophones in songs, baby talk, and "...any context involving diminution, endearment, or cuteness" (Grimes 1955:31).
-In contrast to Arizona Yaqui, this stylistic alternation also involves the palatalization of three other alveolar phonemes /t-/, /c/ and /n/, as well as multiple shifts of the voiced retroflex sibilant /z-/: to the voiceless retroflex sibilant [$\mathfrak S$], the voiced and voiceless alveolar sibilants $/\mathfrak S$ 2 and $/\mathfrak S$ 3, and the dental fricative $/\mathfrak S$ 4.
+In contrast to Arizona Yaqui, this stylistic alternation also involves the palatalization of three other alveolar phonemes /t/, /c/ and /n/, as well as multiple shifts of the voiced retroflex sibilant /z/: to the voiceless retroflex sibilant [ $\mathfrak{s}$ ], the voiced and voiceless alveolar sibilants [z] and [s], and the dental fricative [ $\theta$ ].

-that document the regular correspondence of -r/l- in both NUA and SUA languages.
-Six verbal etyma are represented in the sets, along with four nominal etyma that are all associated with birds.
+birds.
 The possibility that the nominal etyma are not cognates but rather independent innovations that simply imitate the birds' characteristic sounds is considered in section 2.3 and in Appendix 2: BIRD.

 Five of the ten sets are presented in this section.
 The other five sets, included in Appendix 2 under BIRD, LOOK FOR, RING, SHAKE, and SWALLOW, include fewer cognates but they display the expected NUA-SUA correspondences in -r/l- and other sound segments.
 The cognates in each set are organized by subfamily.
 The abbreviations used for the Northern Uto-Aztecan subfamilies are NUM (Numic), TUB (Tubatulabal), HOP (Hopi), and TAK (Takic), and for the Southern Uto-Aztecan subfamilies, TEP (Tepiman), TRC (Taracahitan), TBR (Tubar), CRC (Corachol), and AZT (Aztecan).
-The abbreviations for specific languages and the source or sources of the data for each are found in Appendix 1.9 The reconstructions of PUA etyma should be regarded as approximations.
+The abbreviations for specific languages and the source or sources of the data for each are found in Appendix 1.
+The "S-" followed by a number that appears in parentheses after each reconstructed PUA etymon correspond to the number of the relevant set or sets in Stubbs (2011) (see Appendix 2).
+These reconstructions should be regarded as approximations.
 Many regular phonological correspondences among the UA languages remain unidentified, especially in the second syllables of disyllabic morphemes.
 In addition, the reconstruction of several basic features of PUA phonology, like stress and vowel length, remain problematical.